 190 Lord Stirling Rd., Basking Ridge

 There are tons of NJ spots that’ll teach the kids to tap trees, collect sap and make fresh maple syrup.
 Some spots will let you taste the difference between fresh and store-bought sweet stuff, while others will send the kids home with maple syrup they collected themselves.
 On February 2, you can take on maple sugaring at Tenafly Nature Center.
 They kids will learn to identify trees and boil their own syrup (through March 29).
 Head to Duke Farms in Hillsborough on February 15 for its annual Sugar Maple Celebration, where kids can see live demos, learn about tree identification and more.
 You can also head to the Environmental Education Center in Basking Ridge on Saturdays and Sundays from February 22-March 15 to learn about the history of maple sugaring in the outdoor sugar shack.

 Try Low-Impact Paintballing

-Kids ages 8 to 12 can try paintball on Battle Creek’s paintballing fields.
+Kids ages 8 to 12 can try paintball (you’ll have to sign a waiver) on Battle Creek’s paintballing fields.
 The low-impact version of the sport features smaller and lighter paintballs that make less of an impact when they hit a target (aka a lower ouch factor).
-All you have to do is ask for a .50 caliber.
-If they’re really ready for the full experience, bring your 10- to 16-year-old to dominate the field at NJ Paintball Club instead.
+If they’re ready for the full experience, bring your 10- to 16-year-old to dominate the field at NJ Paintball Club instead.